harriswong/md5-lea/README.md

 ```

 ## Help
-TODO: Checkout this blog post for more info.
+Checkout this blog post for more info. https://harriswong.blog/2024/06/11/learning-the-length-extension-attack/

 ## Authors